 This beautiful area is one of the only places in Calgary to catch a glimpse of the city’s historical roots.
 The area dates back to Calgary’s earliest days.
 As you wander about Inglewood, you’ll discover handsome historic buildings.
 Hidden within them is a barrage of small local shops, restaurants, and bars.

 Inglewood is a quieter place to stay than the city centre, adding a more local element to your visit to Calgary.

-It’s one of the better options in the city for visitors eyeing an extended stay in Calgary with their own car as its a little far-removed from most the main attractions.
+It’s one of the better options in the city for visitors eyeing an extended visit in Calgary with their own car as its a little far-removed from most the main attractions.
 The one exception is the Calgary Zoo, located just north of the district over the Bow River.